Thursday, September 19, 2024

 The practice of swearing oaths is a mechanism by which one person could assure another that a promise would be fulfilled.

-Swearing oaths was usually done on a higher authority than the person and ostensibly, this higher authority could be invoked to enforce the oath if the terms were not filfilled so that the name of the higher authority was not besmirched by the failure to fulfill the oath.
+Swearing oaths was usually done on a higher authority than the person and ostensibly, this higher authority could be invoked to enforce the oath if the terms were not fulfilled so that the name of the higher authority was not besmirched by the failure to fulfill the oath.

-The Lord Jesus specified why these mechanisms of swearing on heaven or on the earth or even on the city of Jerusalem was inappropriate.
+The Lord Jesus specified why these mechanisms of swearing on heaven or on the earth or even on the city of Jerusalem were inappropriate.
 He explained that because they belonged to God and to the great king, obligating these places and engendering the risk of sullying their reputations by a failure to fulfill the oath was wrong.

 To even swear on one's own head was wrong because one's own head was not under the authority of its owner to the degree that he could not even alter the color of a single hair.
 The person's head was still under the perview of God and thus wrong to swear upon.